JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/compilation.rst

 .. code-block:: bash

    . ../conf/profile-mesonh-your_configuration
-   export MAKE_FLAGS='-j 8' # optional, to speed up the compilation on up to 8 processes/cores
+   export MAKEFLAGS='-j 8' # optional, to speed up the compilation on up to 8 processes/cores
    make
    make installmaster

 .. tip::

    The compilation takes about 20 minutes on one core.
-To speedup the compilation, set the environment variable `MAKE_FLAGS` to the number of cores you want to use.
+To speedup the compilation, set the environment variable `MAKEFLAGS` to the number of cores you want to use.

 Clean previous compiled version